microsoft/nni/README.Makefile.md

 | `NODE`             | Node.js command                                         | see source file                   | see source file                                 |
 | `YARN`             | Yarn command                                            | see source file                   | see source file                                 |

-Note that these variables will influence installation destination as well as generated `nnictl` and `nnimanager` scripts.
+Note that these variables will influence installation destination as well as generated `nnictl` scripts.
-If the path to copy files is different from where they will run (e.g. when creating a distro package), please generate `nnictl` and `nnimanager` manually.
+If the path to copy files is different from where they will run (e.g. when creating a distro package), please generate `nnictl` manually.

 ### Targets